antross/tracer/README.md

 A collection of interoperability differences found while building this project.

+### `history.state`

+1. In Edge, `history.state` returns a new instance each call.
+   Chrome and Firefox return the same instance each call (for the same state).

 ### `setTimeout`

 1. In Firefox, the IDs returned from calling `setTimeout()` begin at `2`.